DATA4WATER project

 Geographical Significance

-Drains around 9.7% of India’s total geographical area, highlighting its vastness and importance.
+Covers around 9.7% of India’s total geographical area and crosses 5 states, highlighting its vastness and importance.

 Population Dependency